 California's Clean Vehicle Rebate Project Terms and Conditions

 Rebate Process for Ford CMAX Energi

-Rebates are distributed on a first-come, first-served basis and issued to qualified recipients in a single payment.
+Rebates are distributed on a first-come, first-served basis and issued to qualified recipients in a single payment within 90 days of approval.
 Delays beyond normal processing times may occur.
 To apply for a rebate:

 - Submit an online application.
 The Project Administrator (Center for Sustainable Energy) will reserve funds for your rebate.

 - Mail required supporting documentation within 14 calendar days from the date you submitted the online application.
 Submittal date will be determined by U.S. mail postmark.
 Required supporting documentation includes the following:

 - A printed copy of the submitted application signed by the vehicle purchaser, lessee or authorized representative.

 - Proof of temporary or permanent vehicle registration.

 - A copy of the final sales or lease contract with an itemization of credits, discounts and incentives received, if applicable.